hawaii-desktop/hawaii-desktop.github.io/features.md

 ## Wayland

-Wayland is the most exciting piece of technology for the Linux graphics stack in years and Maui is the first Linux distribution to use it, in fact Maui couldn't be done without it.
+Wayland is the most exciting piece of technology for the Linux graphics stack in years and Hawaii is the first Linux distribution to use it, in fact Hawaii couldn't be done without it.

 Wayland provides a method for compositing window managers to communicate directly